 This Peach Pie is out-of-this-world good!
-It’s made with the perfect pie crust and the best peach pie filling you have ever tried.
+It’s made with the best pie filling you have ever tried.
 Trust us, you’ll never be satisfied by a store-bought peach pie again!

 The Best Peach Pie Filling